Cost-of-living pressures impact many people in Queensland, particularly those on low incomes.

 National legislative changes to payday lending and predatory leases

 Consumer leases and payday loans are often targeted at the most vulnerable members of society.
 Community legal centres and consumer groups frequently assist victims of this predatory behaviour, that ignores or hinders the borrower’s ability to repay the debt.
 There has been some progress in terms of identifying policy and legislative changes, however their passage through the Federal Parliament has stalled.
 In March 2017, consumer advocates from around the country met at Parliament House to lobby for #FairFinance.
-In this webinar the Consumer Credit Legal Service WA Inc provided an update on recent, and much needed, changes to the national laws around payday lending and predatory leases.

 Need help saving and managing your money?